lostclus/django-kafka-streamer/docs/source/streamers.rst

         field2 = models.CharField(max_length=10)
         other = models.ForeignKey(OtherModel)

-To make related object appears in output, add it to ``include`` and ``select_related`` lists::
+To make a related object appear in the output, add it to ``include`` and ``select_related`` lists::

     @register(MyModel)